coder-rakeshpaul/People-In-Region-Of-Interest/README.md

 ## How to use?
 Run the main.py with the input of the video stream.
 A pop-up window will appear of the first frame.
 Select the area Where you want to detect the people in and then press enter.
 Yolov8n model will run and detect the people in the selected region.
+If the user wants to detect something else instead of humans they can change the classes = 0 to the desired class in detect.py

 ## Want to use different weight?
 If the user wants to use a different set of weight they can change that in the detect.py